Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 6. Purina

-When you decide to run a competition, please remember to put a countdown timer in your newsletter emails to inform contestants about the end date.
+When you run a competition, please remember to include a countdown timer in your newsletter emails to inform contestants of the end date.

 Here is an effective idea for social content: Use persuasive copy.
 Include a timer in your email to encourage subscribers to participate and motivate them to subscribe quickly.
 Many of us are likely to have funny stories about them to share.
 Of course, we cherish, respect, and feel gratitude to our defenders for what they do for us.